-Some claim that the reason figures become sticky is because the plasticizer has nowhere to go when it is released and the figure is still sealed shut in its box.
+Some claim that the reason figures become sticky is because the plasticizer has nowhere to go when it is released when the figure is still sealed shut in its box.
 Just unbox your figure to let it “breathe” is what I would have told you before.
 I think it makes sense.
-I used to believe this too until I’ve had figures that have been unboxed and left in the open air which developed stickiness.
+I used to believe this too until I had figures that have gone sticky even when they have been unboxed and left in the open.
 Right now, I think it doesn’t matter whether the figure is unboxed or not.
 When the plasticizer leaks out for whatever reason, the figure will become sticky.

 Keep Your Figures Away from Heat

 Heat can hasten the release of the plasticizer which causes the stickiness in the figures.
 If you keep your figures in a hot room (and still boxed), there’s a good chance they will develop stickiness.
 Too much heat can also soften PVC plastic so leaning might become a problem.
 This is especially true for figures standing on one foot or leaning in a specific direction without proper support.
 It’s best to keep your figures in a cool room.

 Sunlight can do a lot of damage to a PVC figure.
 Sunlight, even reflected sunlight, has heat.
 As I just mentioned, heat helps to speed up the release of the plasticizer which can cause stickiness.
 On top of that, sunlight can cause even more harm to the figure.
 Ultra-violet radiation in the sunlight can cause paint to fade.
 Prolonged exposure to sunlight can make plastic brittle so it snaps easily.
 So one of the golden rules of figure collecting is to keep it away from sunlight.

 If you have any experience with stickiness developing in your anime figures, let me know about it in the comments.